yuanpengX/DeepRCI/README.md

 DeepRCI is a deep learning framework for RNA-Chromatin Interactions through integrating Multi-Genomics Data.
 This is an instruction of predicting RNA-Chromatin Interactions using DeepRCI.
 # Overview of DeepRCI
 ![Overview](figure1.jpg)
-* The illustration of the underlying biologial mechanism is created with [Biorender](https://www.biorender.com)
+* The illustration of the underlying biological mechanism is created with [Biorender](https://www.biorender.com)
 # Dependencies
 This repository has been tested on Ubuntu 16.04.
-We strongly recommend you to have [Anaconda3](https://www.anaconda.com/distribution/) installed, which contains most of required packages for running this model.
+We strongly recommend you to have [Anaconda3](https://www.anaconda.com/distribution/) installed, which contains most of the required packages for running this model.

 ### Must installed packages or softwares